Open-Future-Belgium/puppet_rspec_demo/README.md

     look this up in the docs/code what this is all about.  (for now on, just copy/paste and hoping it works)
   - end it works, but we should really explain what we have done.

+tag v0.0.2.0

+  - adding more tests to the rspec files :
+    - form the ldap man page, adding defaults tot the different properties.
+      - int_properties
+        - test that default values are all integer
+        - test that all int_properties return an integer value
+        - test that all int_properties fails if provided with a string
+        - test that all int-properties succeed when provided an value as string
+  - One test pass, the one assigning an integer, because no checks are done yet (no code yet)

+tag v0.0.2.1

+  - Adding th code to make the tests pass :
+    - adding the default values
+    - let it fail when non integer is given
+    - convert number strings to integer

+tag v0.0.2.2

+      - boolean properties
+        - test that all booleans return  true/false
+        - test that all booleans raise an error if not

+tag v0.0.2.4

+      - path-properties
+        - should all be absolete paths, else raise error
+      - string properties
+        - tests depends on the property, is it requires,  restricted value range
+      - olist-properties
+        - check for allowed values
+        - special check in this case are needed

 and_so_on